ModeEric/ModeEric.github.io/about.md

 - **Dataset Curation**: What's the most cost-effective way to collect high-quality training data from noisy web sources?
 - **Large Language Models**: How can we optimize these powerful models for specific tasks without extensive retraining?

-My **ORBIT methodology**, published in ACL Findings, demonstrates how to curate massive, high-quality domain-specific datasets from noisy web sources.
+My **ORBIT methodology**, published in Findings of ACL 2025 ([paper](https://aclanthology.org/2025.findings-acl.51/)), demonstrates how to curate massive, high-quality, domain-specific datasets from noisy web sources.
 This work reduced dataset curation costs while improving model performance across multiple domains.

 ### Human Learning Efficiency
 Beyond AI research, I'm fascinated by how humans can learn more effectively.
 This interest stems from my belief that understanding human learning can inform better AI training methods, and vice versa.
 I regularly write about deliberate practice, intuition building, and efficient learning strategies on my blog.